-If you have more than a year of full-time work experience, there’s a good chance you’ll be eligible for Express Entry.
-The application takes places entirely online, and is usually processed within six months.
+If you have more than a year of Canadian full-time work experience, there’s a good chance you’ll be eligible for Express Entry.
+The application takes place entirely online, and is usually processed within six months, though, as with all things in the COVID age, things might move slower.
 Other methods of immigration are pretty much guaranteed to take longer than this one, so if you qualify for Express Entry, this is definitely the best route to go.
 The whole process costs between $1,500 and $2,000 total.
 Express Entry is open to skilled foreign applicants, usually younger, who have taken one of the following official language tests in either English or French:

 International English Language Testing System (IELTS)

 French Certification Exam, or Test d'Evaluation de Français (TEF)

 When you apply, you’ll be assessed on a scale of points that goes up to 1,200.
 The first 600 come from your skills, education, work experience, and whether you have a spouse in Canada.
 The other 600 come from things like having Canadian degrees/diplomas/certificates (always a plus), as well as job offers, siblings with permanent Canadian residency, a nomination from a Canadian province (more on that in a sec), and proficiency in French.
 You can learn more about how to get your credentials assessed here.